 paperback available from: Amazon.co.uk ~ Amazon.com ~ Amazon.de ~ Amazon.fr ~Amazon.it ~ Amazon.es ~ Amazon.co.jp ~ Amazon Brazil ~Amazon.ca ~ Amazon.in The Book Depository ~ Lulu.com ~ Nook/Barnes&Noble ~ Lehmanns.de

 FUNNILY ENOUGH: A GET WELL SOON BOOK

 Suspecting Chronic Fatigue Syndrome, Sophie’s doctor at the BBC prescribed an extraordinary treatment: write a diary.
 Although her family, friends, dogs and otters tended to get in the way, she found an old set of watercolours and set out to record her journey back to health.

-This abridged version, comprised of humorous anecdotes, colour illustrations plus pen-and-ink drawings, is designed specifically to cheer up those currently in the doldrums of ill health.
+This abridged version, with humorous anecdotes and colour illustrations is designed to cheer up those currently in the doldrums of ill health.

 MERRY CHRISTMAS EVERYONE

-In this collection of short stories and reflections on Christmas, Sophie Neville questions why the angel of the Lord brought news of the Messiah’s birth to people engaged in caring for very stupid animals.
-She discovered it was outside Bethlehem that shepherds employed by the High Priest reared sheep for sacrifice in Jerusalem.
-They would choose a perfect lamb, wrap it in swaddling bands to clean it clean and lay it in a natural dip in the rock they called ‘Manger’.
+In this collection of short stories and reflections, Sophie Neville questions why the angel of the Lord brought news of the Messiah’s birth to people engaged in caring for very stupid animals.
+She discovered it was outside Bethlehem that shepherds employed by the High Priest had been rearing sheep for sacrifice in Jerusalem.
+They would choose a perfect lamb, wrap it in swaddling bands to keep it clean and lay it in a natural dip in the rock they called ‘Manger’.

 ‘a worthwhile and readable anthology’ – Peter H. Wright